Choumiko/UnminableVehicles/README.md

  - /unminable_vehicles_enable_movement : Reenables movement for stuck players.
 Can be used by any player (if only 1 player is online)

 # Changelog
+0.0.5

+ - Messages will also be sent to ChatToFile

 0.0.4
  - fixed fluid wagons being minable without consequences
  - teleported players can't mine